GeminiZA/iot-device-manager/README.md

 #### Command

-#### Update

-Message publishing an update to the device name and status
+Message publishing a command to the device name and status

 ```
 {